scmscomb/scmscomb.github.io/index.md

 ## Past Talks from this Semester
 Check [past talks](past) for the full list of past talks with all details.

+### Sept 23, 2022: [Shiping Liu](http://staff.ustc.edu.cn/~spliu/) (University of Science and Technology of China)
+_**Signed graphs and Nodal domain theorems for symmetric matrices**_

+Abstract: A signed graph is a graph whose edges are labelled by a signature.
+It serves as a simple model of discrete vector bundle.
+We will discuss nodal domain theorems for arbitrary symmetric matrices by exploring the induced signed graph structure.
+This is an extension of the nodal domain theorem of Davies, Gladwell, Leydold, and Stadler for symmetric matrices with non-positive off-diagonal entrices.
+With the fundamental concepts of balance and switching of signed graphs, our approach provides a more conceptual understanding of Fiedler’s results on eigenfunctions of acyclic matrices.
+This new viewpoint further leads to a lower bound estimate for the number of strong nodal domains which generalizes and improves previous results of Berkolaiko and Xu-Yau.
+This talk is based on a joint work with Chuanyuan Ge (USTC).

 ### Sept 9, 2022: [Jinxin Zhou](http://faculty.bjtu.edu.cn/sci/8208.html) (Beijing Jiaotong University)
 _**On primitive 2-closed permutation groups of rank at most four**_